yberhanu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0-hello_world
+"Hello, World"

-Displays a confused smiley '(Ôo)'
+1-Displays a confused smiley "(Ôo)'

+2-Displays the content of the /etc/passwdfile

-Display the content of the /etc/passwd file
+3-Displays the content of /etc/passwd and /etc/hosts

-Display the content of /etc/passwd and /etc/hosts Display the last 10 lines of /etc/passwd
+4-Displays the last 10 lines of /etc/passwd

-Display the first 10 lines of /etc/passwd
+5-Displays the first 10 lines of /etc/passwd

-Write a script that displays the third line of the file iacta Write a shell script that creates a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
+6-Displays the third line of the file iacta

+7-Creates a file named exactly \*\\'"Holberton School"\'\\*$\?\*\*\*\*\*:) containing the test Holberton School ending by a new line

-Write a script that writes into the file ls_cwd_content the result of the command ls -la.
-If the file ls_cwd_content already exists, it should be overwritten.
-If the file ls_cwd_content does not exist, create it.
+8-Writes into the file ls_cwd_content the result of the command ls -la.

-Write a script that duplicates the last line of the file iacta 10 Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+9-Duplicates the last line of the file iacta

+10-Deletes all the regular files with a .js extension that are present in the current directory and all its subfolders

-Write a script that counts the number of directories and sub-directories in the current directory.
+11-Counts the number of directories and sub-directories in the current directory

-The current and parent directories should not be taken into account

-Hidden directories should be counted
+12-Displays the 10 newest files in the current directory

+13-Takes a list of words as input and prints only words that appear exactly once

+14-Displayes lines containing the pattern "root" from the file /etc/passwd

+15-Displays the number of lines that contain the pattern "bin" in the file /etc/passwd

+16-Displays lines containing the patter "root" and 3 lines after them in the file /etc/passwd

+17-Displays all the lines in the file /etc/passwd that do not contain the pattern "bin"

+18-Displays all lines of the file /etc/ssh/sshd_config starting with a letter

+19-Replaces all characters A and c from input to Z and e respectively

+20-Removes all letters c and C from input

+21-Reverses its input

+22-Displays all users and their home directories, sorted by users

+100-Finds all empty files and directories in the current directory and all sub-directories

+101-Lists all the files with a .gif extension in the current directory and all its sub-directories

+102-Decodes acrostics that use the first letter of each line

+103-Parses web servers in TSV format as input and displays the 11 hosts or IP addresses which did the most requests